gitlabhq/gitlabhq/doc/security/rack_attack.md

 **Omnibus GitLab**

-1. Open `/etc/gitlab/gitlab.rb` with you editor
+1. Open `/etc/gitlab/gitlab.rb` with your editor
 1. Add the following:

     ```ruby